 - Develop an incident response plan.

-Part 4.
-Define campus management for all payment card acceptance.
-If the college or university allows the addition of new merchants, it must establish requirements for becoming a merchant that include, at a minimum:
+If the system office, college, or university allows the addition of new merchants, it shall establish requirements for becoming a merchant that include, at a minimum:

-Subpart A. A procedure addressing the review and approval process controlling new merchant payment card acceptance set-up.
+A procedure addressing the review and approval process governing the new merchant payment card acceptance structure.
 The procedure must include:

 - the formal merchant set-up requirements including an application and approval process;

-- the name and title of the campus-designated merchant approval officer with delegated authority to make an approval or disapproval decision;
+- the name and title of the campus-designated merchant approval officer with delegated authority to make the approval decisions;

-- a schedule of estimated start-up and on-going maintenance and processing costs;
+- a schedule of estimated costs for start-up processing and on-going maintenance;

-- a description of the minimum data processing and handling control requirements the merchant must be able to meet, including adequate segregation of duties (for example, transaction processing, cash receipt and refunds), daily and other periodic reconciliations, oversight and review, and physical security including data safeguards from transaction initiation through secure storage and disposal or erasure of retained data.
+- a description of the minimum data processing and handling control requirements the merchant shall be able to meet.
+These should include adequate segregation of duties (for example, transaction processing, cash receipt and refunds), periodic reconciliations, oversight and review, and physical security.
+This should also address data safeguards from transaction initiation through secure storage and disposal or erasure of retained data.

-Subpart D. Other requirements as may be necessary for a compliant merchant application and processing environment at the college or university such as unique merchant applications, unusual physical or other security considerations, etc.
+Additional requirements may be necessary for a compliant merchant application and processing environment at the college or university.
+Examples would be unique merchant applications, unusual physical or other security considerations, etc.

-Part 6.
-Establish general procedures for on-going operations.
-College and universities must establish compliant procedures for on-going operations.
-Procedures may vary by payment card transaction to comply with relevant data needs, documentation and compliance requirements.
+College and universities shall establish compliant procedures for continuing operations.
+These may vary by payment card transaction to comply with relevant data needs, documentation and compliance requirements.

 Subpart A. Procedures common to all transaction types

-- Establish and follow merchant procedures covering segregation of duties, reconciliations, physical security and disposal of cardholder data, as applicable.
+- Establish and follow merchant procedures addressing segregation of duties, reconciliations, physical security and disposal of cardholder data, as applicable.

 - Establish and follow basic cardholder data security steps regarding data acquisition, cardholder consent, physical and electronic security, limiting employee access, etc.